TommyInnit: Books

 On 4 August 2022, Simons announced a book that he had been writing with Wilbur Soot titled TommyInnit Says...
 The Quote Book.
 The book was released on 13 October 2022.
 All of the sales money from the book is being donated to Sarcoma UK in honour of Simons' and Gold's late friend Technoblade, to whom the book was also dedicated.

-On 24 October 2024, Simons announced he would be publishing a satirical self-help book titled TommyInnit's Guide to Survival to be officially released worldwide on 10 April 2025.
+On 24 October 2024, Simons announced he would be publishing a satirical self-help book titled TommyInnit's Guide to Survival which was officially released worldwide on 10 April 2025.

 Television

 On 19 June 2025, Simons appeared as a guest panellist on a special episode of the British topical debate TV programme Question Time, centred around "the challenges of growing up in the 21st century".

+On 28 July 2026, he competed on the twenty-first series of Celebrity MasterChef on the second week of heats.

+On 5 September 2026, Simons participated in the Taskmaster Live Stream: GOSH Charity Edition, a special four-hour charity livestream of Taskmaster hosted by Alex Horne and Jake Bhardwaj.

 Personal life

-Simons has lived in Brighton since January 2022, having previously lived in Nottingham with his parents.
+Simons has lived in Brighton since January 2022, having previously lived in Mapperley, Nottingham, with his parents.
 He grew up with two dogs named Betty and Walter.
 As of 2025, Walter has cancer.

-On 19 November 2022, Simons released a video on his main YouTube channel, announcing to his audience that he has a girlfriend.
-Her face and real name were not revealed, and she was instead given the nickname "Em".
-On 6 May 2023, Simons uploaded a video titled "Minecraft, But My Girlfriend Face Reveals...", in which his girlfriend's face and first name, Molly, were revealed.
-The pair broke up in 2024.

 Simons has been open regarding his struggles with clinical depression and anxiety.
+As of July 2026, he has been diagnosed with obsessive-compulsive disorder (OCD).